 Could Green have decided to hail “you tack” in response to Blue’s hail?
 Answer

-Was Grey required to respond to Green’s hail?
+Should Grey respond to Green’s hail?
 Answer

 World Sailing Cases of Interest

-Case 3 – A leeward port-tack boat hailing for room to tack, is not required to anticipate that the windward boat will fail to comply with her obligation to tack promptly or otherwise provide room.
+3 – A leeward port-tack boat hailing for room to tack, is not required to anticipate that the windward boat will fail to comply with her obligation to tack promptly or otherwise provide room.

-Case 11 – When boats are overlapped at an obstruction, including an obstruction that is a right-of-way boat, the outside boat must give the inside boat room to pass between her and the obstruction.
+11 – When boats are overlapped at an obstruction, including an obstruction that is a right-of-way boat, the outside boat must give the inside boat room to pass between her and the obstruction.

-Case 29 – A leeward boat is an obstruction to an overlapped windward boat.
+29 – A leeward boat is an obstruction to an overlapped windward boat.

-Case 54 – Timing of hail and response.
+54 – Timing of hail and response.

-Case 101 – Right-of-way does not transfer to the boat entitled to room.
+101 – Right-of-way does not transfer to the boat entitled to room.

-Case 113 – Interaction between three boats at an obstruction.
+113 – Interaction between three boats at an obstruction.

-Case 117 – Overlapped boats overtaking a third boat
+117 – Overlapped boats overtaking a third boat

 Related Content: